hartwigmedical/actin/algo/README.md

 HAS_HISTORY_OF_CARDIOVASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 1287
-HAS_HISTORY_OF_VASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 178 HAS_HISTORY_OF_LUNG_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 850 HAS_HISTORY_OF_STROKE | Prior other conditions > any configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_TIA | Prior other conditions > any configured doid should be equal or be a child of DOID 224 HAS_HISTORY_OF_SPECIFIC_CONDITION_ WITH_DOID_X | Prior other conditions > any configured doid should be equal or be a child of DOID "X"
+HAS_HISTORY_OF_VASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 178 HAS_HISTORY_OF_LUNG_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 850 HAS_HISTORY_OF_LIVER_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 409 HAS_HISTORY_OF_STROKE | Prior other conditions > any configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_TIA | Prior other conditions > any configured doid should be equal or be a child of DOID 224 HAS_HISTORY_OF_SPECIFIC_CONDITION_ WITH_DOID_X | Prior other conditions > any configured doid should be equal or be a child of DOID "X"